 Skip to main content Skip to footer

-Under Section 34 the Environmental Protection Act 1990 [1], employers have a duty of care to make sure all waste is safely and legally managed at all stages from its production to its final disposal.
-As ‘waste producers’, dental practice teams are responsible for ensuring that waste is correctly segregated at source, packaged, labelled, stored, transported and disposed of according to legal requirements.
+Under Section 34 the Environmental Protection Act 1990 [1], producers, carriers and managers of controlled waste a 'duty of care' to make sure all waste is safely and legally managed at all stages from its production to its final disposal.
+As ‘waste producers’ and 'waste handlers', dental practice teams are responsible for ensuring that waste is correctly segregated at source, packaged, labelled, stored, transported and disposed of according to legal requirements.
 They must keep records of all waste movements and have an up-to-date written waste management policy describing their local procedures.

 The Waste (Scotland) Regulations 2012 [2], marks a change from waste management to waste minimisation, prevention and reuse, and include responsibilities for waste producers and managers to take reasonable steps to increase the quantity and quality of recyclable materials.
 These responsibilities are set out in a Scottish Government guidance document “Duty of Care – A code of practice” [3].